“Education is simply the soul of a society as it passes from one generation to another.”

 Our Team

-Hin-Tai is the prospective Headmaster of The Fountain Christian School.
-He has spent most of his career working with the visionary Headmistress Katharine Birbalsingh at the world-famous Michaela Community School - the number 1 school nationally by Progress 8 for the last three years.
-During his seven years at Michaela, Hin-Tai held a wide range of leadership roles.
+Hin-Tai is the Founding Headmaster of The Fountain Christian School.
+He has spent most of his career working with the visionary Headmistress Katharine Birbalsingh at the world-famous Michaela Community School - the number 1 school nationally by Progress 8 for the last three years, and a school which prizes character formation above all else.

 Advisory Group